-A: Must be 18 years of age at the time your first semester of attendance begins.
-However, you may apply up to one year in advance of your planned start date.
-Submit an official transcript showing the courses you have completed and a letter in English from your school stating that you are currently enrolled and your expected date of completion.
-You will be required to provide proof of completion when you arrive at LCC.
+Students must be 18 years of age at the time their first semester of attendance begins.
+However, students may apply for admission to LCC up to one year in advance of their planned start date.
+Admission to the college does not guarantee eligibility for a Form I-20.
+Students should submit an official transcript showing the courses they have completed and a letter in English from their school stating that they are currently enrolled and their expected date of completion.
+They will be required to provide proof of high school completion upon arrival.

-Sometimes applicants have a friend or relative in the United States who has agreed to assist them in getting admitted to a U.S. school.
-If you wish LCC to provide information about your application status or your Form I-20 to someone other than yourself, you must give LCC written permission to do so.
-If you name a personal representative, you should make sure that the individual has agreed to assist you.
+Sometimes applicants have a friend or relative in the U.S. who has agreed to assist them in getting admitted to a U.S. school.
+If a student wishes for LCC to provide information about their application status or their Form I-20 to someone other than themselves, they must give LCC written permission to do so.
+If naming a personal representative, they should make sure that the individual has agreed to assist them.

-Type or write a letter that provides the name, address and telephone number of your personal representative.
-The letter should indicate that the person is authorized to act as your personal representative and if he/she is to receive correspondence regarding your admission application and Form I-20.
-You must type or print your name at the bottom of the letter as it appears on your application and sign and date the statement.
+To name a personal representative, type or write a letter that provides the name, address, and telephone number of the personal representative.
+The letter should indicate that the person is authorized to act as the student’s personal representative and if they are to receive correspondence regarding the student’s admission application and Form I-20.
+The student must type or print their name at the bottom of the letter as it appears on their application and sign and date the statement.

 Authorization for Personal Representative needs to come directly from the student.